Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

 For the image-charge-induced pocket potential of interest, the formation of those non-chiral and non-conductive standing-wave modes affects only the lowest energy states of each LL, up to an energy that is roughly determined by the condition $|x_1-x_2|= l_B\sqrt{\ell+1}$.
 This allows us to introduce the characteristic \emph{backscattering threshold energy}

-When the Fermi energy lies just at the bottom of the pocket, in an energy window of order $\sim\Gamma_{\ell}$, we expect a non perfectly quantized Hall conductance, since an injected electron can backscatter.
+When the Fermi energy lies just at the bottom of the pocket, in an energy window of order $\sim\Gamma_{\ell}$, we expect a nonquantized Hall conductance, since an injected electron can backscatter.

-A crucial assumption of our single particle model is that the effective pocket potential is also present with electron-electron Coulomb repulsions within the 2DEG electrons.
-These will likely contribute to a partial screening of the image-charge potential, whose quantitative impact we leave for future investigations.

-{\emph{Numerical simulations.}}---In order to support the picture provided above in the single-particle model, we perform transport simulations using the library \texttt{Kwant} \cite{groth_kwant_2014, arwas_quantum_2023} in the continuum limit of the Harper-Hofstadter model, which is well-suited to describe LL physics (see SI for details).
+\emph{Numerical simulations.}---In order to support the picture provided above in the single-particle model, we perform transport simulations using the library \texttt{Kwant} \cite{groth_kwant_2014, arwas_quantum_2023} in the continuum limit of the Harper-Hofstadter model, which is well-suited to describe LL physics (see~\cite{SM} for details).
 We use the scattering method, where the transmission coefficient is evaluated for a ballistic electron injected just above the Fermi energy $E_F$.
 This transmission coefficient corresponds to a two-terminal conductance $G(E_F)$, which is quantized in an IQH system whenever $E_F$ lies between two LL, effectively counting the number of chiral edge states \cite{beenakker_quantum_1991}.